Towards Flexible Anonymous Networks: FAN Case Study: The Dropmark

+The FAN-based defense is efficient in breaking the Dropmark's reliability, enforcing a given fingerprint that is independent of the presence of some adversary on the exit node with a potential adaptive Dropmark strategy.

-\subsection{Case study Conclusion.}
+\subsection{Case Study Conclusion}

 This case study illustrates that deploying ephemeral conservative protocol policies can be useful to defend against traffic confirmation techniques, reducing the overhead of padding-based defenses.
-We argue that such policies would be unfeasible to deploy over vanilla Tor: it may hinder extensibility, and in case of problems, expose developers to a difficult choice.
-Either excluding relays that do not update fast enough or wait long enough for the restrictive protocol feature to be removed through the regular Tor volunteers' update lifecycle.
-Furthermore, FANs may help catch up with the attacker much faster, deploying a solution or an incremental improvement without having to wait for the network to update by itself, which can take several years in the worst cases.
-Third, the maintainability specific to a FAN allows the setting of a new course of action for deploying novel complex features: we do not need to have them fully complete to launch, and various parts can be incrementally funded, developed, and then deployed.
+We argue that such policies would be infeasible to deploy over vanilla Tor due to the impact on extensibility, and in case of problems, require choosing between two undesirable options, such as either excluding relays that do not update fast enough or wait long enough for the restrictive protocol feature to be removed through Tor volunteers' regular update lifecycle.